WordPress/gutenberg/packages/components/src/navigation/README.md

 -   Type: `string|Number`
 -   Required: No

 Specify a menu item's parent id.
+Defaults to the menu item's parent if none is provided.

 #### `config.href`